BLACK COKES [BE]

 Decreasing steel demand plus the obsolescence of inherited facilities made the life of Carsid lasting for just a few years.
 The coke plant was run down in 2008, leaving the rest mothballed until the definitive closure in 2012 (source: http://www.st-al.com/).

-This gallery is about the cokerie only, but if you are curious you can find my exploration of the other areas of the plant: the coal injection plant, the water tower, the boiler house.
+This industrial area was very large, here you can find explorations of the other zones: the coal injection plant, the water tower, the boiler house.